Patrick Sarsfield, 1st Earl of Lucan: Legacy

 "Sarsfield" appears on the coat of arms for County Limerick; in Limerick itself, there is a Sarsfield Bridge and Sarsfield Street, while the local Irish Army base is Sarsfield Barracks.
-An 1881 bronze statue by sculptor John Lawlor in the grounds of St John's cathedral.
+An 1881 bronze statue by sculptor John Lawlor stands in the grounds of St John's Cathedral.
 Part of the route used for the attack on the Williamite siege train is marked out today as Sarsfield's Ride, and is a popular walking and cycling route through County Tipperary, County Clare and County Limerick.

-The song 'Jackets Green' by Michael Scanlan is about a soldier fighting alongside Patrick Sarsfield in the Williamite war.
+The song "Jackets Green" by Michael Scanlan is about a soldier fighting alongside Patrick Sarsfield in the Williamite war.